 This year, plan to make resolutions you can stick to, ones that became habits.
 Below are our top five financial resolutions for 2016, and tips on how to achieve each financial goal set for 2016.

 Betterment.com recommends that you increase your savings by at least 2% each year, this will allow you to keep up with inflation.
 However more is always better, if you can increase your contributions by 5% you will inevitably allow for more growth.
 Consider setting-up a high-yield savings account that is separate from your everyday checking and savings.
 Not only will you earn more interest on your principal but this type of savings account will be out of sight out of mind.
 Meaning you will be less likely to transfer money out of your savings account unless you’re really in dire need.
+Here is our full Betterment review to give you more ideas about savings.

 Give yourself realistic financial goals, be specific.
 Saving for a house?
 Commit to a certain number each month, say an extra $300 saved towards down payment.
 Setup an automatic transfer each month from your checking to your savings.
 Being vague will only lead to inconsistent savings.